LonghaoQian/AnimationModels/examples/background/animation_frame_system.md

 # The Frame System in Matlab Animation
-Each object, such as patch, surface, line, text, defined in a matlab plot, is associated with a graphics frame.
+Each object, such as a patch, surface, line, or text, defined in a Matlab plot, is associated with a graphics frame.
 By default, all the objects are assigned to the global frame of an axis.
-If you need to assign it to a differernt frame, you need to define your custom frame first by using the `hgtransform` function:
+If you need to assign it to a different frame, you need to define your custom frame first by using the `hgtransform` function:

 ```
 childFrame = hgtransform('Parent', parentFrame);